Kulnimskiy/Costing/README.md

 - show names of the items in the profile, Not links (DONE)
 - autoload associations (takes every user's item and looks for it on every competitor's site getting  items with a set similarity wiggle room) Need to get the needed similarity from the Competitors and items file (DONE)
-- filters by the color of the price on the comparison page
+- filters by the color of the price on the comparison page (DONE)
 - refine the code
 - refine the view of the pages
 - clear the db and test